Flexxxlab/azure_silent_auth/README.md

 - Contributions: Contributions are welcome!
 Open an issue or submit a pull request.
 - issues: If you encounter any issues, please feel free to reach out to **Email:** irshad365@gmail.com
-- License: This package is released under MIT